-It also tends to be a creeper outdoors, spreading into available spaces but can be more of a weeping plant when grown in pots, cascading over the sides.
+The White vein nerve plant also tends to be a creeper outdoors, spreading into available spaces, but can be more of a weeping plant when grown in pots, cascading over the sides.

 The fuzzy stems can vary a bit, ranging from pure green tones to burgundy to red tint or even green with maroon markings.

-But this plant’s true claim to fame is its green leaves and evergreen foliage that can be light or dark green, accented with numerous veins that may be pale greenish-white, pink, red, yellow, or white with many hues in between.
+But the Vein leaf plant’s true claim to fame is its green leaves and evergreen foliage that can be light or dark green, accented with numerous veins that may be pale greenish-white, pink, red, yellow, or white with many hues in between.

 In some cases, these ovate leaves may even be variegated.